Coronavirus: Residents of 72 houses in Delhi quarantined after food delivery agent tests positive

 Officials suspect he may have got the infection while delivering food to an infected family as he does not have any travel history.

-A 19-year-old food delivery agent has tested positive for the coronavirus, prompting authorities to quarantine a total of 89 people, including 72 people in houses of South Delhi where he delivered items, NDTV reported on Thursday.
+A 19-year-old food delivery agent has tested positive for the coronavirus, prompting authorities to quarantine a total of 89 people, including 72 residents in houses of South Delhi where he delivered items, NDTV reported on Thursday.

 In the last 15 days, the employee had delivered food to 72 families in Hauz Khas, Malviya Nagar and Savitri Nagar.
 “These families have been home quarantined and are being monitored,” South Delhi District Magistrate BM Mishra said.
 “Those in home quarantine are asymptomatic.
 Unless a positive case comes, we feel that transmission hasn’t taken place.
 We’re finding out details of his past 30 days.”